couchbase/query/docs/n1ql-select.md

 * 2013-07-16 - Case-sensitivity and rounding
     * Specified syntax for case-sensitivity of field names
     * Specified behavior of ROUND() and TRUNC() functions
+* 2013-07-17 - Case-sensitivity
+    * Renamed default case-sensitivity to nearest-case matching
+    * On duplicate matches, no match is made and warnings are generated

 ### Open Issues